 Behavior problem solving is much different than skill work.
 Behaviors that are undesirable often stem from fear, anxiety, are deeply rooted by reinforcement histories, by past trauma, genetic predisposition, or past experiences in our dogs.
 These issues are often engrained in a dog’s behavioral repertoire and need to be addressed not by skill work (sit/down/stand/come) but by integrating behavior change procedures that change an underlying emotional response.
 A plan that addresses not only the behavior problem itself but also your dog’s emotional well-being is part of the bigger solution.

 Her approach is multi-faceted and will involve homework on the human teacher part to begin to teach new behaviors to your dog and consider your dog’s emotional well-being as part of this plan.
 Remember that behavior modification is not something you do TO your dog, but something that you do WITH your dog.
 There are two learners in this equation.
 We will address both.
+It is equally important to us to collaborate with your dog’s Veterinarian on their care and changes in their care plan.

 Issues that need behavior intervention plans are :